relderDev/ak-client-lib/README.md

 - Behavior is triggered and controlled via `ak-*` attributes.
 - Components can register lifecycle logic (`_afterInitialization` method, `destroy` event, etc).

-**AKUiElement** objects add client-side UI (such as switching tabs, incrementing counters, show popups, etc.) to the DOM elements, while **AKComponent** objects handle the AJAX exchanges with the back-end (if any).
+**AKUiElement** classes add client-side UI (such as switching tabs, incrementing counters, show popups, etc.) to the DOM elements, while **AKComponent** classes handle the AJAX exchanges with the back-end (if any).

+Similar to CSS classes, a DOM element can be bound to multiple different **AKUiElement** classes (inheriting all of their UI enhancements); only one **AKComponent** class can be bound to it, though.

 Including this library as a "pure element library" with no use of **AKComponent** classes is perfectly possible.
-Similar to CSS classes, a DOM element can be bound to multiple different **AKUiElement** classes (inheriting all of their UI enhancements); only one **AKComponent** class can be bound to it, though.

 ## 📐 Design Philosophy